top of page

 members of the Barber Surgeons Company.

-As the years passed by, father and both sons all became successful practitioners of obstetrics.
+As the years passed, the father and both sons became successful practitioners of obstetrics.

 The actual inventor is assumed to be Peter the Elder because although both Peters had trained

-in obstetrics, it was Peter the Elder who was appointed surgeon to Queen Henrietta Maria (wife
+in obstetrics, it was Peter the Elder who had been appointed surgeon to Queen Henrietta Maria

-The original forceps, missing for many years, had been hidden by Peter the they were found
+The original forceps, missing for many years, had been hidden by Peter, they were found

 under the floorboards of the attic of their residence in Essex.
 Despite all this subterfuge models of these forceps had begun to appear in the early 18th century.
 Hugh Chamberlen was the author of the first proper English textbook on the subject of midwifery in 1673 entitled 'The Accomplished Midwife'.